UKHomeOffice/vault-sidekick/README.md

 **Building**

-There is a Makefile in the base repository, so assuming you have make and go: # make
+There is a Makefile in the base repository, so assuming you have make and go:

+`$ make`

 **Example Usage**